LATEST PROJECT UPDATE

 - Ample parking

-The architectural style reflects a charming, coastal village feel that fits in the existing neighborhood.
-The project is an eclectic mix of small one- or two- story buildings, in keeping with the scale of the village.
+The style reflects a charming, coastal village feel that fits in the existing neighborhood.
+The project is an eclectic mix of small one- and two- story buildings, and varying architectural styles, in keeping with the rest of the village.

 What is the size of the project?

-The community supported a plan to create an updated mixed use village consisting of approximately 125,000 square feet of retail, restaurants, a theater, market, office and residential uses.
-While the current Specific Plan, which guides development within Pacific Palisades, permitted us to build approximately 275,000 square feet, this scale was not right for the community or consistent with our vision.
+The community supported a plan to create an updated, mixed-use village consisting of approximately 125,000 square feet of retail, restaurants, a theater, market, office and residential uses.
+The Specific Plan, which guides development within Pacific Palisades, would have allowed us to build approximately 275,000 square feet, however, that scale felt too large for the community and wasn’t consistent with our vision.
 Our project reflects what has existed in the past along Swarthmore Avenue and the surrounding neighborhood.